Renormalized solutions of semilinear elliptic equations with general measure data: Introduction

 In case $f$ depends on $u$ most of known results are devoted to the case where $\mu$ is smooth.
 Recall (see \cite{FST}) that $\mu$ admits a unique decomposition

 into the smooth (diffuse) part $\mu_d$ and the concentrated part $\mu_c$, i.e. $\mu_d$ is a bounded Borel measure, which is ``absolutely continuous" with respect to the capacity $\mbox{Cap}$ determined by $(\EE,D(\EE))$, and $\mu_c$ is a bounded Borel measure which is ``singular" with respect to $\mbox{Cap}$.
 In case $L$ is local and $\mu$ is smooth entropy and renormalized solutions of (\ref{eq1.1}) are studied in numerous papers (see, e.g., \cite{BBGGPV,DP} and the references given there).
-A definition of renormalized solutions applicable to (\ref{eq1.1}) with general $L$ associated with a general transient (possibly nonsymmetric) Dirichlet form was recently given in \cite{KR:NoD}.
-If $(\EE,D(\EE))$ is symmetric and $f(\cdot,u)\in L^1(E;m)$, renormalized solutions in the sense of \cite{KR:NoD} coincide with probabilistic solutions of (\ref{eq1.1}) defined earlier in \cite{KR:JFA} (see also \cite{KR:CM} for the case of nonsymmetric quasi-regular form).
+A definition of renormalized solutions applicable to (\ref{eq1.1}) with general $L$ associated with a general transient (possibly non-symmetric) Dirichlet form was recently given in \cite{KR:NoD}.
+If $(\EE,D(\EE))$ is symmetric and $f(\cdot,u)\in L^1(E;m)$, renormalized solutions in the sense of \cite{KR:NoD} coincide with probabilistic solutions of (\ref{eq1.1}) defined earlier in \cite{KR:JFA} (see also \cite{KR:CM} for equations with operator $L$ associated with a non-symmetric quasi-regular form and \cite{KR:PA} for equations with nonlinear dependence on measure data).
 Recall that a measurable $u:E\rightarrow\BR$ is a probabilistic solution of (\ref{eq1.1}) in the sense of \cite{KR:JFA,KR:CM} if the following nonlinear Feynman-Kac formula

 is satisfied for quasi-every $x\in E$.
 In (\ref{eq1.3}), $\BBM=(X,P_x)$ is a Markov process with life time $\zeta$ associated with $\EE$, $E_x$ denotes the expectation with respect to $P_x$ and $A^{\mu}$ is the continuous additive functional of $\BBM$ associated with $\mu$ in the Revuz sense (see Section \ref{sec2}).
 The equivalence between renormalized and probabilistic solutions allows one to use effectively probabilistic methods in the study of renormalized solutions of (\ref{eq1.1}).
 Also note that if $f\in L^1(E;m)$ then renormalized solutions of (\ref{eq1.1}) coincide with Stampacchia's solutions by duality defined in \cite{KR:JFA,KR:CM}.